nigelhorne/ged2site/README.md

 - If [Gedcom](https://github.com/nigelhorne/gedcom) is installed, Ged2Site can generate a **calendar of births and deaths**, with a dedicated page for each month of the current year.
 - Ged2Site produces an **XML file (`people.xml`)** containing parsed output, which can be used in other genealogy software for queries.
 This means it also functions as a **Gedcom-to-XML converter**.
+- You will also benefit from having Graphviz installed for family trees and ImageMagick for thumbnail pictures in the family trees

 ### Configuration File (`ged2site.conf`)